Helpful Tips for Managing Separation Anxiety in Dogs

 2. Barking While You’re Gone

-You may have heard horror stories about dogs chewing holes through drywall or tearing the baseboard off the wall.
-This puts your dog at risk of ingesting something potentially toxic or harmful.
+You may have heard horror stories about dogs chewing holes through drywall or tearing the baseboard off the wall in an effort to escape confinement.

 4. Pacing

-While you may not notice pacing when you’re at home, if you have a dog camera or notice lines on your carpet, this is also a sign of separation anxiety.
+While you may not notice pacing when you're at home if you have a dog camera or notice lines on your carpet, this is also a sign of separation anxiety.
 Your dog may walk back and forth, consistently walk in a circle, or walk in a pattern over and over.
+As the dog continues, he may start to dig on the floor or bark.

 5. Overgrooming